ruslenghi/deep_fluids_pytorch/README.md

 -The time elapsed since the source was activated

 Up-scalings and convolutions are performed on the input vector *c* to reconstruct the whole velocity field of the fluid.
+Finally the curl operator is applied to ensure that the final output field is divergence free.
 The full CNN architecture structure is presented below.

 <img src=./images/CNN.png width="600" />